cloudwego/kitex-benchmark/README.md

 ./scripts/benchmark_pb.sh
 ```

-### Cross-nodes Mode
+### External Network Mode

-The packets in loopback mode don't enter the network card, failing to truly simulate the online services communication.
+The packets in loopback network mode don't enter the network card, failing to truly simulate the online services communication.
 So it also provides an approach to bench the
 client and server individually.

-But it should be noted that if the host machine has more than the CPU cores set by taskset, the process will borrow other ksoftirqd kernel threads that are not controlled by taskset, and shares the calculation of other CPUs.
+But it should be noted that if the host machine has more than the CPU cores set by taskset, the process will borrow other ksoftirqd kernel threads that are not controlled by taskset, and shares the computation of other CPUs.
 Therefore, it is recommended to use the same machine specification as taskset, or delete taskset when you use cross-node mode.

 #### Thrift